Tobias Lear

 Tobias Lear (September 19, 1762 – October 11, 1816) was the personal secretary to President George Washington.
 Lear served Washington from 1784 until the former-President's death in 1799.
 Lear's journal details Washington's final moments and his last words: 'Tis well.

-Tobias Lear also served third president Thomas Jefferson, as envoy to Saint-Domingue (modern-day Haiti), and as peace envoy in the Mediterranean Sea and North Africa during the First Barbary War (1801–1805) and the Second Barbary War (1815).
+Tobias Lear also served third president Thomas Jefferson, as commercial agent to Saint-Domingue (modern-day Haiti), and as peace envoy in the Mediterranean Sea and North Africa during the First Barbary War (1801–1805) and the Second Barbary War (1815).
 He was responsible for negotiating a peace treaty with the Bey of Tripoli that ended the first Barbary War.

 Early life

 President's House, Philadelphia, Pennsylvania.
 Lear lived and worked in Washington's presidential mansion, 1790–93.
 His son was born there, and his first wife died there.

 Lear was born on Hunking Street in the seaport town of Portsmouth, New Hampshire, on September 19, 1762, a fifth-generation American and the fifth generation of his family named Tobias.
 His parents were Tobias Lear (born August 1, 1737) (cousin of John Langdon) and Mary Stillson Lear (born May 25, 1739).
 His parents were married on December 29, 1757.
 The family home on Hunking Street, which still stands today, had been built in 1742 by the Stillson family.
 Lear had an older sister named Mary (Polly).

 Before going to college, Lear attended Dummer Charity School (now known as The Governor's Academy) where Samuel Moody helped prepare Lear for college.
 Instead of joining the Continental Army, as many of his contemporaries did, Lear attended Harvard College, beginning in 1779, during the American Revolutionary War.
 He graduated with thirty classmates in 1783.